 TIP: Direct student behavior using a calm, level voice.
 Be direct and factual in describing the behavior they should be exhibiting.

-TIP: At the end of class, thank them for following the health procedures and remind them to bring their masks for the next class.
+TIP: At the end of class, thank them for respecting others with healthy behaviors and remind them of our committment to community.

-Take time during class to review all expectations.
-Share why you chose to have in-person class time and why it is important to you and to student learning for everyone to stay healthy and continue in-person classes, as designed.
+Take time during class to review recommendations and expectations.
+Share why you chose to have in-person class time and why it is important to you and to student learning for everyone to stay healthy and continue with class, as designed.

 Show Gratitude for Appropriate Behavior